Internal attack surface

 3. Click Done.

-You can now use the selected tags to query for the associated asset.
+You can now use the selected tags to query for the associated asset or identity.
 Review Workspace and Queries for details.

-Surface Command has its own set of pre-defined asset types called unified asset types, which present a consistent view of the data correlated from many different sources such as EDR tools, vulnerability scanners, cloud infrastructure APIs, CMDBs, identity management technologies, and custom datasets.
-Each unified asset type represents a general class of assets, such as a Machine, Network, Person, and Vulnerability.
-Each unified asset defines the set of common properties and inter-object relationships that are common for that class of asset.
-The Unified model explorer shows all the unified asset types, the corresponding icon used throughout the platform, and how the unified assets relate to each other.
+Surface Command has its own set of pre-defined types called unified types, which present a consistent view of the data correlated from many different sources such as EDR tools, vulnerability scanners, cloud infrastructure APIs, CMDBs, identity management technologies, and custom datasets.
+Each unified type represents a general class of objects, such as a Asset, Network, Identity, and Vulnerability, and defines the set of common properties and inter-object relationships that are common for that class.
+The Unified model explorer shows all the unified types, the corresponding icon used throughout the platform, and how the unified types relate to each other.

 You can access the Unified model explorer from these locations: